 - At a hotel, you can work on US$1 per bag for the porter carrying your luggage, and US$2 - US$5 per day for housekeeping

-- If you take a taxi anywhere, then work towards a tip of 10 to 15% of the fare
+- If you take a taxi, aim at giving a tip of 10-15% of the fare.

-You will find that having a stack of dollar bills is really handy for tips, so make sure you break up some of your larger notes when you arrive!
+You’ll find having a stack of dollar bills is really handy for tips, so make sure you break up some of your larger notes when you arrive!

 While we're talking about this side of the world, let's look at Me-hi-co!

-- In a restaurant, a 10 to 15% tip is the norm, and really, you only tip 10% if your service was standard - if it is above standard, you would tip more.
+- In a restaurant, a 10-15% tip is the norm, and really, you only tip 10% if your service was standard.
+If it’s above standard, you would tip more.
 In the case of poor service, you don't need to tip, but you should explain it to the restaurant manager so they know why

 - Parking attendants and security guards are commonplace in SA, and you would tip them about R2 each, depending on how long you are parked for

 - Petrol attendants are at every service station, and they will help you fill your tank, check your oil and water and wash your windscreen – so you would typically tip them about R2 too